Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Every surgery has risks.
 Risks for this surgery include:

-The risk for complications can vary depending on certain reasons.
+The risk for problems can vary depending on certain reasons.
 These include your age, your general health, which vertebra is affected, the size and shape of your foramen, and how the surgery is done.
-Ask your healthcare provider about the risks that most apply to you.
+Ask your doctor about the risks that most apply to you.